open-forest-observatory/ofo-argo/README.md

 The current workflow: 1. pulls raw drone imagery from `/ofo-share` onto the kubernetes VM cluster, 2. processes the imagery with Metashape, 3. outputs the imagery products to the cluster and uploads them to `S3:ofo-internal`, 4.
 Downloads the imagery products back to the cluster and performs [postprocessing](/postprocess_docker) (chms, clipping, COGs, thumbnails), 5. uploads the final products to `S3:ofo-public`.

-An additional ['post-processing'](/postprocess_docker) step is under development.
-A standalone docker image has been created that takes Metashape products in the S3 bucket and does a series of addtional steps including the creation of a canopy height model, converting all tifs to COGs, and the creation of thumbnails for each .tif product.
-All of the final products and report are uploaded to S3 bucket `ofo-public`.
-This docker image has NOT been incorporated into the argo workflow yet.

 <br/>

 #### Files & Directories In this Repository